 We have an employee stock purchase plan (ESPP) that offers qualified employees the opportunity to purchase shares of our common stock at a price equal to 85 percent of the average fair market value of our common stock on the last trading day of each fiscal quarter.
-During the quarter and two quarters ended February 28, 2018, we issued 11,204 shares and 21,091 shares, respectively, of our common stock to participants in the ESPP.
+During the quarter and three quarters ended May 31, 2018, we issued 9,528 shares and 30,619 shares of our common stock to participants in the ESPP.

-At the annual meeting shareholders held on January 26, 2018, our shareholders approved the Franklin Covey Co.
+At the annual meeting of shareholders held on January 26, 2018, our shareholders approved the Franklin Covey Co.
 2017 Employee Stock Purchase Plan (the Plan).
 The Plan replaced the Franklin Covey Co.
 2004 Employee Stock Purchase Plan, which previously expired.
-The Plan authorized an additional 1,000,000 shares, subject to certain adjustments, of common stock for issuance to ESPP participants.
+The Plan authorized an additional 1,000,000 shares, subject to certain adjustments, of our common stock for issuance to ESPP participants.
 For further information regarding the Plan, including the full text of the Plan, please refer to our definitive Proxy Statement as filed with the SEC on December 22, 2017.